 Because of the limited scientific documentation pursuant to the efficacy of surgical instrument washers, a study was undertaken to establish the microbial safety of finished products and to identify any feature or function failure which could adversely affect the washing outcomes.

-The sequential functions of the Surgical Instrument Washer Decontaminator progress from flush/rinse enzyme cold water washing, elevated temperature detergent washing, redundant rinses, lubrication with deionized water (DI) sprays, and to drying at 240° F, for 4 minutes.
-The Washer Decontaminator was challenged with selected instruments and utensils that are considered to be very difficult to clean.
+The temperatures of the Surgical Instrument Washer Disinfector progress from flush/rinse ultrasonic cleaner cycle, enzyme cold water washing, elevated temperature detergent washing, redundant rinses, lubrication with deionized water (DI) sprays, and to drying at 240° F, for 4 minutes.
+The Washer Disinfector was challenged with selected instruments and utensils that are considered to be very difficult to clean.
 Included were 30 each of stainless steel non-perforating towel clips and stainless steel and glass medicine cups.
 Each item was rinsed (contaminated) with a 105 ml suspension of Staphylococcus aureus, Pseudomonsaeruginosa, Enterococcus fecalis and Candida albicans, in nutrient media, and then dried.

-Surgical instrument washers and washer disinfectors, that are properly designed, can deliver sterile medical devices at the completion of the washing cycles.
-The proper sequence of surgical Instrument washer disinfector cycles will deliver consistently clean medical devices that are safe to handle and have received the prerequisite for sterilization.
-An example of proper cycle washing temperatures:
+Surgical instrument washers and washer disinfectors, that are properly designed and use disinfector temperatures, can deliver sterile medical devices at the completion of the washing cycles.
+The proper sequence of surgical Instrument washer disinfector temperatures and cycles will deliver consistently clean medical devices that are safe to handle and have received the prerequisite for sterilization.

-- cold water pre wash cycle: ambient to 95 F, 35 C
+cold water prewash cycle: ambient to 95 F, 35 C

-- wash enzymatic and detergent cycle: 131 to 137 F, 55 to 58 C
+wash cycle: 131 to 137 F, 55 to 58 C

-- elevated thermal rinse cycles witjh lubrication: 194 to 209 F, 90 to 98 C
+elevated thermal rinse cycles: 194 to 209 F, 90 to 98 C

-- hot air dry cycle with disinfecting temperatures: 158 to 230 F, 70 to 110 C
+hot air-dry cycle temperatures: 158 to 230 F, 70 to 110 C

 Automated surgical instrument washer decontaminator disinfectors can safely contain within their chambers the cleaning-decontamination-reprocessing functions, removal of debris, and contaminated aerosols.
-It has been demonstrated that a properly designed surgical instrument washer decontaminator and washer disinfector, that is used to the manufacturer’s specifications, will consistently and repeatedly remove all microorganisms from surgical instruments.
+It has been demonstrated that a properly designed surgical instrument washer decontaminator and washer disinfector, used to the manufacturer specifications, will consistently and remove all microorganisms from surgical instruments.